 Apropos of damage awards, the Court has received and reviewed the recommendations of the Special Master and ADOPTS, without discussion, all facts found and recommendations made that conform to the well-established solatium-damages framework articulated below.
 See id. at 51-53; Valore v.
 Islamic Republic of Iran, 700 F. Supp.
 2d 52, 83-87 (D.D.C.
 2010).
-The Court will, however, discuss the three instances where the Special Master has recommended that upward departures be granted.
+The Court will, however, discuss the instances where the Special Master has recommended that departures to the framework, pain and suffering, and economic damages be granted.
 Additionally, the Court will discuss why an award of punitive damages is appropriate here.